 If you feel that you do not understand your pet’s behavior and need help, we are here to assist you.
 Through a behavior consultation at the Purdue Animal Behavior Clinic, we will gather information regarding possible causes and contributing factors of the problematic behavior to make a diagnosis and intervention.
 Since each animal and family is different, we determine the most feasible and suitable treatment plans to fit your individual situation

 Pets for People

-Pets for People is a club at Purdue Vet School for anyone interested in learning more about the human-animal bond and animal behavior and training, registering their pet as a therapy animal, or volunteering to share the joy and health benefits of animals with the local community.
+Pets for People is a club at Purdue Veterinary Medicine for anyone interested in learning more about the human-animal bond and animal behavior and training, registering their pet as a therapy animal, or volunteering to share the joy and health benefits of animals with the local community.
 All animals on visits must be Registered Therapy Animal Teams through Pet Partners (formerly Delta Society).
 We will help members train for the evaluations and cover all costs associated with registering.
 Club members and therapy animals go on visits to local schools, libraries, and assisted living homes.
 Members, even those without therapy animals, can go on as many or as few visits as they wish.
 The club also hosts lectures on topics related to the human-animal bond and animal behavior/training.